LasseKrarup/TheHideout/content/pages/studio/index.md

   image: /img/69351181_941616109516750_6045543906551005184_o.jpg
 priceExamples:
   - title: 5 days in the studio
-    content: |-
-      5 days in the HIdeout studio.
+    content: 5 days in the HIdeout studio.

-      VAT exempt, so no VAT will be added to the total cost.
+    price: 15.000 DKK (VAT exempt, so no VAT will be added to the total cost.)
-    price: 15.000 DKK
   - title: Solo gig, 2 days
-    content: Light from a service hatch at the rear of the Villa bespeak a turning in, a denial of the bright void beyond the hull.
-    price: 8.000 DKK
+    content: 1 day in the HIdeout studio.
+    price: 3.500 DKK (VAT exempt, so no VAT will be added to the total cost.)
 ---